eternal-2000/gemmini/Readme.md

 may even find better performance.
 This is likely due to the current build not meeting all of the assumptions made in the paper mentioned earlier, because some features are not implemented yet.

+# Other notes #

+A sincere thank you to the University of Texas at Austin team for their time and effort making great BLAS-related educational resources freely available.